SPARCED/LinResSims/README.md

    ```
 6. The jupyter notebook `LinResSims/jupyter_notebooks/figure_2defg.ipynb` can now be used to visualize GR scores per drug dose.

-## Running cell population simulations with a new single cell model:
+## Running cell population simulations with a new single cell model

 By default, the cell population simulation workflow uses the SPARCED single cell model.
 It is capable of running simulations with a different single cell model given that the model has a compatible structure.
 A compatible model must satisfy the following requirements: